0xERR0R/blocky/docs/configuration.md

 See [List of public DNS servers](additional_information.md#list-of-public-dns-servers) if you need some ideas, which public free DNS server you could use.

+### Upstream lookup timeout

+Blocky will wait 2 seconds (default value) for the response from the external upstream DNS server.
+You can change this value by setting the `upstreamTimeout` configuration parameter (in **duration format**).

+!!! example

+    ```yaml
+    upstream:
+      default:
+        - 46.182.19.48
+        - 80.241.218.68
+    upstreamTimeout: 5s
+    ```

 ## Custom DNS